XiansAiPlatform/XiansAi.PublicDocs/docs/3-tools/2-using-tools/1-package-tools.md

 }
 ```

-The `Agent` attribute requires two parameters:
+The `AgentTool` attribute requires two parameters:

-- `agentName`: The fully qualified name of the agent package
+- `Name`: The fully qualified name of the package (Only used for information in the Xians.ai Portal)
-- `agentType`: Set to `AgentType.Package` for package agents
+- `Type`: Set to `AgentToolType.Package` for package tools

-In the case of a package agent, this only serves information to the Xians.ai Portal.
+In the case of a package tool, this only serves information to the Xians.ai Portal.
 This attribute has no impact on the runtime of the workflow.

 ### 2. Implement the Activity